Frequency-Division Multiplexed CV-QKD System: Experiment and Results

 The proposed system generated CV-QKD signals modulated on subcarriers at $f_\text{IF}$, which are displaced by the main carrier.
 As illustrated in Fig.~1(b), when the main carrier power is sufficiently large and the modulation depth is small, the amplitude and phase modulations can be approximated as in-phase and quadrature (I/Q) modulations, respectively.
 This approximation may not hold if the main carrier power is not sufficiently large relative to the modulation depth, which would be reflected in the excess noise.

 To determine the optimal operating conditions, we evaluated the excess noise of a single-channel 10-Mbaud IF signal ($f_\text{IF}=100$~MHz) as a function of the main carrier power using $1.25\times10^6$ symbols, as shown in Fig.~2(a).
-As the main carrier power increased, the amplitude-basis excess noise increased slightly due to frequency noise induced by the main carrier.
-The increase in frequency noise with main carrier power, particularly in the 0–-20 MHz range, is shown in Fig.~2(b).
-In contrast, the phase-basis excess noise increased sharply.
-This is because the modulation depth must be reduced at higher power levels, making the phase-modulated component more susceptible to laser phase noise and frequency noise.
+As the main carrier power increased, both the amplitude- and phase- basis excess noise increased due to frequency noise induced by the main carrier, the spectra of which (particularly in the 0--20 MHz range) are shown in Fig.~2(b).
+It is worth noting that the phase-basis excess noise increased much more sharply, since the phase-modulated component is more directly susceptible to frequency noise; this susceptibility was further amplified by the reduced modulation depth at higher power levels.
 Consequently, the main carrier power was set to $-56$~dBm to sufficiently reduce the total excess noise.
-This power level corresponds to a mean photon number of 2000, which is sufficient to ensure the small-modulation approximation for generating the QKD signal on the subcarrier ($\text{V}_{\text{mod}}=5.8$~SNU, corresponding to a photon number variance of $2.9$).
+This power level corresponds to a mean photon number of 2000, which is sufficient to ensure the small-modulation approximation for generating the QKD signal on the subcarrier ($\text{V}_{\text{mod}}=5.8$~SNU, corresponding to a photon number variance of 2.9).

 We investigated the relationship between the baseband symbol rate and $f_\text{IF}$ required to suppress excess noise caused by sideband overlap.
 Fig.~3(a) shows the estimated excess noise as a function of $f_\text{IF}$ for single-channel signals at 10, 15, and 20 Mbaud.
 For 10-, 15-, and 20-Mbaud signals, minimum $f_\text{IF}$ values of 64, 96, and 136 MHz were necessary to suppress excess noise, establishing the following empirical relationship: